Yang Shangkun: Presidency

-In 1988, Yang was appointed President of the People's Republic of China replacing Li Xiannian.
-Under the conventions of the 1982 Constitution, the President's role was largely symbolic, with formal executive power wielded by the General Secretary of the Communist Party and the Premier of the State Council.
+In 1988, Yang was appointed president of China replacing Li Xiannian, making him the only president who was not a member of the Politburo Standing Committee.
+Under the conventions of the 1982 Constitution, the president's role was largely symbolic, with formal executive power wielded by the General Secretary of the Communist Party and the Premier of the State Council.
 In practice, party and state leaders still deferred to paramount leader Deng Xiaoping, who, however, was not all-powerful, as he still had to compromise on some policies with other party elders such as Chen Yun and Li Xiannian.

 Yang's role during the Tiananmen protests of 1989 caused a fundamental shift in China's political structure.
 Yang was at first sympathetic to the students and sided with General Secretary Zhao Ziyang in supporting them.
-As the Vice Chairman and Secretary-General of the Central Military Commission, he even praised Zhao's position by claiming that “[Zhao] Ziyang’s notion of pacifying the student movement through democracy and law is good and seems quite workable right now.”
-Zhao's position was contested by Premier Li Peng and Party elder Li Xiannian, who wanted to use force to suppress the student demonstrations, and who engaged in an internal power struggle with Zhao to convince other senior leaders of their position.
+As the Vice Chairman and Secretary-General of the Central Military Commission, he even praised Zhao's position by claiming that Zhao "Ziyang’s notion of pacifying the student movement through democracy and law is good and seems quite workable right now."
+Zhao's position was contested by Premier Li Peng and Party elder Li Xiannian, who wanted to use force to suppress the student demonstrations and engaged in an internal power struggle with Zhao to convince other senior leaders of their position.

-After the hard-liners gained the upper hand, Yang changed his position and supported the use of force to suppress student protestors.
+After the hardliners gained the upper hand, Yang changed his position and supported the use of force to suppress student protestors.
 In May 1989 Yang appeared on Chinese television, where he denounced the student demonstrations as "anarchy" and defended the imposition of martial law on several areas of Beijing affected by the protests.
 Yang then mobilized and planned the suppression of the demonstrators, an operation in which several hundred protesters were killed on 4 June and subsequent days.
 Yang's nephew, Yang Jianhua, commanded the highly disciplined 27th Group Army, which was brought into Beijing from Hebei to suppress the demonstrators.

 Throughout the 1980s and early 1990s, Yang Shangkun was hugely influential within the People's Liberation Army.
 Yang and his younger half-brother, Yang Baibing, purged China's military of any officers who had not sufficiently supported the government's violent crackdown on students.
 Yang then began an organized attempt to fill as many senior military positions as possible with his supporters, generating an attitude of resentment among other military elders, who accused Yang of attempting to dominate the army and possibly challenge Deng's authority by developing a "Yang family clique".
 When Yang resisted the rise of Jiang Zemin (who had been the Party secretary of Shanghai), whom Deng began to groom to succeed him as paramount leader, party elders, including Deng himself forced Yang to retire in 1993, along with some of his family.